quran-bash-scripts/quran-bash-scripts.github.io/Quran-BASH-Scripts-Documentation.md

 in the second example we play the audio file for verse number 102 of Sûratul-Baqarah, thus the -a|--ayaat option and the 002102 value entered.

-<a id="orgaf53f2f"></a>
+<a id="org4f7f653"></a>

 ## AS FOR THE REST OF THE OPTIONS:

--m|--mpv-speed is the playback speed for the MPV-Player.
+-b|-m|--mpv-speed is the playback speed for the MPV-Player.
 The default value it 1.00.

 -l|--mpv-loop is the number of times MPV plays the audio file internally.

 -f|--file-loop is the file loop number.
 This is the number of times this programs feeds the file to MPV for it to play it.

 If for instance we hand the file twice to MPV and its own loop number is set to 6, then we will end up with 6x2=12.
 This is the total number of times the file gets played.
 This is so, if the group-loop option is set to 1.
 It if is set to 2 for instance then the total number of times the file gets played is:
 ((6x2) x 2)=24.

 -g|--group-loop is the group loop number.
 This loop number refeeds the whole group of files to MPV, and lets it play them all and then rehands them to it.

--p|--play-trans will activate translation audio files playback.
-It takes an argument also which is the translation id.

 --r|--reset-eta will reset the saved playback duration of the previous session.

--o|--output-quran-html-root where to generate the quran.html file -q|--hifz-ul-quran activate the 'quran rq\_ayat\_3x\_each\_then\_1' memorisation mode -L|--playlist-file-root where to look for playlist files.
+-o|--output-quran-html-root where to generate the quran.html file -q|--hifz-ul-quran activate the &rsquo;quran rq\_ayat\_3x\_each\_then\_1&rsquo; memorisation mode
+-L|--playlist-file-root where to look for playlist files.
 This will override the default values.

 -e|--extension-of-audios extension of the audio files that are in the directory for which you would like to have the playlist file generated.
 For this to work -e has to come before -G